velipso/sink/docs/embedding.md

 * `PASS` - Execution has finished and the script exited successfully.
 * `FAIL` - Execution has finished and the script exited in failure.
 Use [`ctx_geterr`](#ctx_geterr) to get the run-time error message, if it exists.
-* `ASYNC` - The machine is waiting for an asynchronous operation to complete.
 * `TIMEOUT` - The machine's [timeout](#ctx_settimeout) has triggered.
 Run `ctx_run` to resume.
 * `REPLMORE` - The machine has detected it has executed as much as it could before needing more source code entered from the REPL.
 This only happens if the Script is in [REPL mode](#scr_new).